Julius-Lab-RPI/Julius-Lab-RPI.github.io/README.md

 There's a nice guide from the original source of the layout available [here](https://academicpages.github.io/markdown/).
 This tutorial goes over the things that I changed for our lab.
 If I didn't touch it, you can assume I know nothing about it.

 The page is powered by Jekyll.
+### Using this Repo
+If you already have access to the Lab's organizaiton, you should be able to edit this repo.
+To edit the repo, you need to have a local copy and

+### Using Jekyll
+The

 To change basic site-wide aspects, there are three places of interest
 ### Site-Wide Configuration